 Two-way immersion programs are becoming increasingly popular in many states where Spanish-speaking students are part of the student population.
 Dual-immersion programs are those curriculums that integrate Spanish and English into subjects like language arts, science, math, and social studies.

-Two-way immersion programs are great for children between ages 4-7, since learning is like play for them.
+Two-way immersion programs are great for children between ages four to seven since learning is like play for them.
 Many programs carry out various ways to learn Spanish and English.
 However, an array of methods to teach both languages can consist of poetry, science experiments, cultural games, and puppet shows.